SHEPHERDS Of FATE

 Slicing

-All players start out with one.
+All players start out

 1